tldr-pages/tldr/pages/linux/gedit.md

 `gedit {{file1 file2 ...}}`

+- Open a text file with a specific encoding:

+`gedit --encoding={{UTF-8}} {{path/to/file}}`

-- Display list of supported encodings:
+- Display a list of supported encodings:

 `gedit --list-encodings`

-- Open a text file with the specified encoding:

-`gedit --encoding={{UTF-8}} {{path/to/file}}`